StainlessStasis/CobblemonSpawnAlerts/README.md

 ## Config - Pokemon
 The config is found in your Minecraft instance folder under `config -> cobblemon-spawn-alerts`.
 You can also use the command `/cobblemonspawnalerts openconfig`.<br><br>

 `pokemon.json` is where the bulk of the config is at.
-By default, Bidoof will be included (but not enabled) to provide a foundation for making your own config.
+By default, the config will come with a default set of options that will be applied to any alert for a Pokemon that is not added to the config. **DO NOT DELETE OR RENAME THIS.** You can freely edit its contents, but leave the name as it is *exactly*.
+Also, Bidoof will be included (but not enabled) to provide a foundation for making your own config.
 You can copy the formatting and change the name of the Pokemon to add a new spawn message for any other Pokemon.<br>
 ### Config Parameters:<br>
 **enabled**: Enables the spawn message for the Pokemon.
 If set to false, this setting will override every other config setting for the Pokemon and make its spawn message never display.<br>
 **alwaysAlert**: Whether to always alert the Pokemon's spawn message, assuming enabled is set to true.
 Setting this to false will only display a spawn message given some other condition is true (e.g. alertShiny).<br>
 **alertShiny**: Whether to alert a shiny Pokemon, or if the Pokemon is shiny.
 If alwaysAlert is set to false, this will ONLY alert that Pokemon's spawn if it is shiny.
 If alwaysAlert is set to true, then it will simply specify if the spawned Pokemon is shiny.<br>
-**showLegendary**: Shows whether the Pokemon is legendary, mythical, or ultra beast.<br>
+**showLegendary**: Shows whether the Pokemon is legendary, mythical, paradox, or ultra beast.<br>
 **showLevel**: Shows the Pokemon's level.<br>
-**showIVs**: Lists the Pokemon's IVs in order of HP/Atk/Def/Sp.Atk/Sp.Def/Speed.<br>
+**showIVs**: (Currently only works in singleplayer) Lists the Pokemon's IVs in order of HP/Atk/Def/Sp.Atk/Sp.Def/Speed.<br>
-**showNature**: Shows the Pokemon's nature.<br>
+**showNature**: (Currently only works in singleplayer) Shows the Pokemon's nature.<br>
+**showGender**: Shows the Pokemon's gender.<br>
 **showCoordinates**: Shows the Pokemon's coordinates (x/y/z).<br>
 **showInfoAsHover**: Shows certain info only when the message is hovered over instead of in the main message.
 This includes: level, IVs, nature, and coordinates.
 These are not currently individually configurable to be hovered, so it either shows all the enabled stats in the hover, or all in the main message.
 I will be adding this feature soon though!<br>
 **customAlertMessage**: Used to create a custom alert message for a Pokemon using [MiniMessage](https://docs.advntr.dev/minimessage/format.html) format.<br>